bbehling/leafletNgWebComponent/README.md

 # Leaflet Component

-This project is an example of how to build a Leaeflet web component using Angular Elements.
+This project is an example of how to build a Leaflet web component using Angular Elements.

 ## Development server